Select a show/client

 A representative collection of BONEAU/BRYAN-BROWN's current and upcoming clients includes: An American in Paris, The Audience, The Book of Mormon (Broadway, National Tour, Chicago, London), Constellations, The Country House, The Curious Incident of the Dog in the Night-Time, Disgraced, The Elephant Man, Gigi, Hedwig and the Angry Inch, Honeymoon in Vegas, The Illusionists, Jersey Boys (Broadway, Las Vegas, London, Sydney and National Tour), The Lion, Mamma Mia!
-(Broadway, National Tours, and numerous international productions), Matilda, Motown, Nice Work If You Can Get It, No Man’s Land, Old Jews Telling Jokes, Once, Orphans, Pippin, The Prince of Broadway, Stomp, and Waiting for Godot.
+(Broadway, National Tours, and numerous international productions), Matilda, Motown, Once, Pippin, The Prince of Broadway, The River, Stomp, and Titanic.

 Pulitzer Prize winners include: Angels in America, Doubt, Proof, Rabbit Hole, Top Dog/Underdog, Wit, and Ruined.

 Recent film work includes the Broadway outreach for Mamma Mia!, Doubt, Dreamgirls, Martin McDonagh’s In Bruges, and Sweeney Todd: the Demon Barber of Fleet Street.
 Special By Experience cinema events include: Barrymore, Frankenstein, Leonardo Live and Phèdre.

-Institutions BONEAU/BRYAN-BROWN represents include: Atlantic Theater Company, Broadway Cares/Equity Fights AIDS, Dodger Theatricals, The Guthrie Theater, The Kander & Ebb Celebration at the Signature Theatre in Arlington Virginia, Littlestar Services, Manhattan Theatre Club, Naked Angels, The National Theatre of Great Britain, The Royal Shakespeare Company, Denver Center, and Signature Theatre Company.
+Institutions BONEAU/BRYAN-BROWN represents include: Arena Stage, Atlantic Theater Company, Broadway Across America, Broadway Cares/Equity Fights AIDS, Dodger Theatricals, Guthrie Theater, Manhattan Theatre Club, National Theatre Live, NYU Skirball Center for the Performing Arts, Royal Shakespeare Company, and Signature Theatre Company.